- Vaccine information

-At the end of the online registration form, you will see a colour-coded message with the current date.
+At the end of the online registration form, you will see a message with the current date.
 You’ll need to show this message to one of our Screeners.
-Our Screeners will also check your temperature.
-If you pass screening, you’ll be provided with a coloured sticker to display on your clothing, and a single-use surgical mask to wear (watch our video showing how to wear a mask safely).
+If you pass screening, you’ll be provided with a coloured sticker to display on your clothing, and a single-use surgical mask to wear.

 Entry to the Women’s in Parkville between 7am and 8pm is via the Ground floor main entrance.
 From 8pm to 7am entry is via Women's Emergency Care.
 People arriving through the car park will be screened on the Lower Ground floor.

 Entry to the Women’s in Sandringham between 8am and 8pm is via the main entrance.
 From 8pm to 8am entry is the via emergency.

 If you are coming to the Women’s for day surgery, you will be required to have a COVID test three days before your scheduled surgery.
 A member of our team will contact you with more information about this.